jrapoport/gothic/CONTRIBUTING.md

 ## License

-By contributing to Netlify CMS, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to Gothic CMS, you agree that your contributions will be licensed under its [MIT license](LICENSE).